Parameterization

 While simple expressions are useful, sometimes you want to write imperative compile-time logic with control flow.
 You can even do compile-time recursion.
 For instance, here is an example "tree reduction" algorithm that sums all elements of a vector recursively into a scalar:

-var result = SIMD[ty, new_size]()
+var result = SIMD[dtype, new_size]()

 for i in range(new_size):

-result[i] = SIMD[ty, 1](x[i + offset])
+result[i] = SIMD[dtype, 1](x[i + offset])

 return result

-if size == 1:
+comptime if x.size == 1:

-return int(x[0])
+return Int(x[0])

-elif size == 2:
+elif x.size == 2:

-return int(x[0]) + int(x[1])
+return Int(x[0]) + Int(x[1])

 # Extract the top/bottom halves, add them, sum the elements.

-alias half_size = size // 2
+comptime half_size = x.size // 2

-var lhs = slice[ty, half_size, size](x, 0)
+var lhs = slice(x, 0)

-var rhs = slice[ty, half_size, size](x, half_size)
+var rhs = slice(x, half_size)

-var x = SIMD[DType.index, 4](1, 2, 3, 4)
+var x = SIMD[DType.int, 4](1, 2, 3, 4)

 print(x)